-Stage 1 1 St Verbal Warning If repeated 2 nd Verbal Warning then Picture is moved from Green to Orange No Golden Rules positive point.
-Stage 2 Time out space in the classroom Picture moved from orange to red.
-Miss playtime to make up learning time.
-Green Behaviour Form Completed Stage 3 Sent to partner classroom Year 5 - Year 3 Year 4 - Year 5 Year 3 - Year 4 Year 2 - EYFS Year 1 - Year 2 EYFS - Year 1 Negative Point issued on Class Charts Stage 4 Sent to Primary Assistant/Vice Principal Behaviour Report CT to phone home.
-Stage 5 Sent to Primary Principal Behaviour Report SLT to phone home
+Stage 1 1 st Verbal Warning If repeated 2 nd Verbal Warning then Name is moved from Green to Orange Miss play or lunch for 5 minutes.
+Stage 2 Time out space in the classroom Name moved from orange to red.
+Miss play or lunch for 10 minutes.
+Stage 3 Sent to partner classroom for up to 15 minutes - Incident Log Completed Sent to partner classroom for up to 15 minutes - Incident Log Completed Year 6 to Year 4 Year 5 to Year 3S Year 4 to Year 3O Year 3S - Year 6 Year 3O to Year 5 Year 2 to EYFS Year 1 to Year 2 EYFS to Year 1 Stage 4 Sent to Primary AP or VP Behaviour Report Internal Exclusion Class Teacher to phone home Fixed Term Exclusion Stage 5 Sent to Primary Principal Behaviour Report Fixed Term Exclusion SLT to phone home